sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

 Now that we have run the deforestation processing chain, we can visualize our output maps.
 The outputs of the SMFM tool are two images **confirmed** and **warning**.
 We will look at the confirmed image first.

-1. Run the first **Data visualization** cell.
+1. Run the first **Data visualization** cell of the Jupyter notebook.

    a.
-If you changed the name of you output file be sure to update the path on line 8 for the variable *confirmed*
+If you changed the name of you output file be sure to update the path on line 8 for the variable *confirmed*.

 .. figure:: images/smfm_confirmations.png
    :alt: Example of a Jupyter Notebook cell.